 19. All concept submissions must be physically achievable and financially viable.

 20. All entries must be an independent and original creation by the participant and free of any claims that they infringe any third-party rights.
 Entries must not have been published previously and/or have been used to win prizes in any other competitions.
 Inaudible, illegible, incomprehensible and incomplete entries will be deemed invalid.

 21. Entrants in the competition may enter as many times as they like.
 However, an entrant can only have one film progress to the finalist stage.

-22. Previous winner/s are not eligible to enter, however previous grant recipients are eligible to enter.
+22. Previous grant recipients and winners are eligible to enter.

 Finalists (Grant Recipients)